oracle/graal/docs/reference-manual/native-image/README.md

 #### Windows

-To use Native Image on Windows, install [Visual Studio](https://visualstudio.microsoft.com/vs/) and Microsoft Visual C++ (MSVC).
+To use Native Image on Windows, install [Visual Studio 2022](https://visualstudio.microsoft.com/vs/) version 17.1.0 or later, and Microsoft Visual C++ (MSVC).
 There are two installation options:

-* Install the Visual Studio Build Tools with the Windows 10 SDK
+* Install the Visual Studio Build Tools with the Windows 10 or later SDK
-* Install Visual Studio with the Windows 10 SDK
+* Install Visual Studio with the Windows 10 or later SDK

-You can use Visual Studio 2022 version 17.1.0 or later.
+Native Image runs in both a PowerShell or Command Prompt and will automatically set up build environments on Windows, given that it can find a suitable Visual Studio installation.

 For more information, see [Using GraalVM and Native Image on Windows 10](https://medium.com/graalvm/using-graalvm-and-native-image-on-windows-10-9954dc071311). -->